Searching for an internship

 Searching, obtaining and finishing an internship is a very independent process and is an important preparation towards your professional career.
 Based on your personal preferences you will have to search independently for a research group within your field of research.

 At Radboud University, research in Biology is organised amongst others within Radboud Institute for Biology and Environmental Sciences (RIBES).
-The smaller unit of organisation of research within the institutions is the department, e.g. Environmental Science, Microbiology, Ecology and Physiology, Animal Ecology and Physiology, Aquatic Ecology & Environmental Biology and Plant Ecology and Physiology.
-In the list for master students you can gain some inspiration which departments fit your area of interest.
+The smaller unit of organisation of research within the institutions is the department.
+In the list you can see which departments fit your specialisation.

 At Radboud University, research in medical biology is organised within three institutions: Radboudumc, RIMLS and Donders Institute.
 The character of Radboudumc is medical in a broad sense, RIMLS is working in the field of molecular and cell biology and Donders Institute in the field of brain and nervous system.
 Please study the sites to find the research of your interest.
 The RIMLS and Donders Institute have their own building.
 Researchers of Radboudumc sometimes have their laboratory in the hospital, sometimes in Donders Institute, but mostly in RIMLS.
 The smaller unit of organisation of research within the institutions is the department.
 Suggestions for this level you will find in the course guide.
 In the list you can see which departments fit in your specialisation.

 Websites publishing internship-vacancies

 When you search for an internal internship at a Radboud University or Radboudumc department, an authorised examiner is available at the department.
 Moreover, a second reader, an examiner associated with the (Medical) Biology programme of the Radboud University, will grade your report and presentation (see Examiners).